dev-nishant20/SGPA-Calculator/README.md

 # SGPA-Calculator
-SGPA Calculator for Aktu students of b.tech
+SGPA Calculator for B.tech students of AKTU